polyaxon/polyaxon/site/integrations/scm-bitbucket.md

 ## Access token

-Bitbucket allows to create [app passwords](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html), you can also create a user `polyaxon` with read only access to your organization repos, and use the username/password.
+Bitbucket allows to create [app passwords](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html), you can also create a user `polyaxon` with read-only access to your organization repos, and use the username/password.

 ## Create a secret